aota/kaleidofest.ca/whats-on.md

 ## 12FOOT12 Installation Challenge
-**118 Avenue & 91 Street**

-Cheer on artists and designers as they create an installation within a 12x12x12 foot space.
-There’s no telling what they’ll create!
+**91 St & 118 Ave**

+Artists take to the streets in this competition of creativity.
+12x12x12 foot structures will emerge throughout the festival as teams build structures limited only by their imaginations.
+Vote for your favourite!

 ## Snap your Joy!
-**9225 – 118 AVE (IN FRONT OF NINA HAGGERTY CENTRE FOR THE ARTS)**
+**9225 – 118 AVE (In Front of Nina Haggerty Centre for the Arts)**

-When someone smiles at you, it's hard not to smile back, because joy is contagious.
-Smile in front of this unusual photo booth inspired by Soul Pancake and where people can snap their many expressions of joy, from laughter and excitement to contentment and success.
+Make your smile contagious this weekend as you and your loved ones smile in front of this unusual photo booth.
+Supported by The Shutterbugs and The Nipp Family.

+## Deck Out a Lampost!
+**On 118 Ave**

+Walking past a lamppost?
+Look up!
+Artists will be creating elaborate ‘Under the Sea’ themed structures on Festival lampposts.
+Watch them emerge and make sure to vote for your favourite!
+Remember to vote!

 ## Junk in Your Trunk Garage Sale
-**92 ST & 118 AVE | 12:00 – 6:00 pm**
+**92 St & 118 Ave (North side) SUNDAY ONLY: 12:00 pm – 6:00 pm**

-What happens when you take the "car" out of the "Garage"?
-You have an ingenious style of Garage Sale that uses the trunk of a car as the display window!
-Need stuff?
-We got stuff.
-Browse or Buy!
+Join the coolest garage salers in town!
+Bring your cash and make someone’s junk your treasures!